Okipa/laravel-bootstrap-components/README.md

     </a>
 </p>

-Save time and take advantage of an extended set of ready-to-use and fully customizable bootstrap form components.
+Save time and take advantage of a set of dynamical, ready-to-use and fully customizable bootstrap form components.

 Found this package helpful?
 Please consider supporting my work!